 These days we often hear others and ourselves say “Stay healthy!” and it is indeed great advice and encouragement.
 Staying healthy mentally and spiritually is key to help us get through this challenging time.
 Thankfully there are many encouraging and creative initiatives, articles, videos, reflections and prayers from our schools, our Ignatian family and beyond that can help us to take care of our minds, to stay grounded and to pray and reflect to raise our spirits.
 Read this Global Story

 Fr.
 General Arturo Sosa, Superior General of the Society of Jesus, addresses Jesuits, Jesuit partners, and people of good will around the world in talking about the challenges of looking forward in a time of uncertainty.
 Watch this Video

 St. Ignatius Loyola was a survivor, he survived a major life-threatening injury, convalescence, life begging on the road and times of great uncertainty.
 He developed an approach to ‘living through difficulty’ based on his experience and using certain rules of thumb.
 Based on these insights, I humbly offer some reflections and practical advice which may be of help.
 Read this Reflection

 The tradition of praying the Examen develops in us a greater self-understanding and more importantly, a growing awareness of how God is actively involved in our lives.
 In this video you will find a guide through an Ignatian Examen specifically designed for reflection during this time while many of us are in quarantine and adapting to different living and working situations.
 Watch the Examen

-Students from our Jesuit schools are sharing their reflections on how they are living and experiencing the current situation.
+Students from our Jesuit schools are sharing their reflections on how they are living and experiencing the current situation, specifically with the recent return to school situation.
 We would love to add your students’ reflections too.
 Click here for more information.